spilman6/courses/pages/computer-programming-cpp/conditionals-and-repetition.md

 <details>
 	<summary>Which conditional statement should I use?</summary>

 For this example, you can use either an `if-else if-else` statement or a `switch` statement.
-The `switch` statement is more concise, but you can use whichever you are more comfortable with.
+The `switch` statement is more efficient, but you can use whichever you are more comfortable with.

 </details>